cern-eos/eos/doc/configuration/master.rst

 Configure Online Compactification
 ---------------------------------

-On the MGM master running in RW mode one can configure online compactificiation to compact the namespace once or in defined intervals.
-The configuration of online compacting is for the moment not persistent e.g. after a service restart online compactificiation is always disabled.
+On the MGM master running in RW mode one can configure online compactification to compact the namespace once or in defined intervals.
+The configuration of online compacting is for the moment not persistent e.g. after a service restart online compactification is always disabled.
 For the rare event of a change-log file corruption it is possible to add a '-repair' to the compactification type e.g. 'all-repair', 'all-files', 'all-directories'.
 The repair skips broken records up to 1kb, otherwise 'eos-log-repair' has to be used offline.